-Fill out this

-Template and

-take it with you

-when you leave.
+Fill out this Template and take it with you when you leave.

 WHAT IS YOUR TRIGGER TO LEAVE?
 Your trigger to leave is what prompts you to act.
 You should use the Fire Danger Rating to determine your trigger.
 On Extreme or Catastrophic days you should not be in a bush fire risk area.
 Your trigger to leave is: Extreme Catastrophic When will you leave?
-The night before Early in the m orning BEFORE YOU LEAVE DONE GETTING READY TO GO DONE Add final items to your Emergency Kit such as medications, prescriptions, mobile phone chargers, pet food and water for everyone.
-Stay updated on fire information so you will know if a fire has started near you.
+The night before Early in the morning

+BEFORE YOU LEAVE DONE GETTING READY TO GO DONE Add final items to your Emergency Kit such as medications, prescriptions, mobile phone chargers, pet food Stay updated on fire information so you will know if a fire has started near you. and water for everyone.
 Pack the car, remembering your most important items such as wallet, cards, Move livestock to a large, safely fenced area and put your pets in a safe place ready for loading in the car. keys, banking, medical and insurance documents (these should be easily accessible on a USB stick or in an expanding file).
 Pack personal items such as a change of clothing for each person and toys for children and pets and put them in the car.
 Turn off the gas supply.
 If your car is behind an electric garage Block the downpipes and partially fill the gutters with water, if time permits. door, take it out of the garage and position it in the driveway facing out or on the side of the road.
-Make sure everyone is wearing protective clothing - long pants, long-sleeved shirts and sturdy shoes such as leather boots.
+Make sure everyone is wearing protective clothing - long pants, long- sleeved shirts and sturdy shoes such as leather boots.
 Clothes should be loose fitting and made from natural fibres such as pure wool, heavy cotton Remove any material that could burn easily from around your house, on decks, verandahs and pergola areas.
 This includes mats and outdoor furniture. drill or denim.
 Do not wear synthetics.
 Tell people you are leaving.
 Close all doors and windows and lock doors.
-Leaving early is you taking action to um ilu i Leave the front or access gate unlocked. protect your life and the lives of your fa members.
-In some conditions, any fire that starts is likely to be uncontrollable. Ť Decide on your primary destination Leaving early does not mean waiting for warning or a siren.
-It does not mean wait Decide on your back-up destination see or smell smoke.
-And it certainly does mean waiting for a knock on the door. -
+Leaving early is you taking action to - 11 Leave the front or access gate unlocked. protect your life and the lives of your f members.
+In some conditions, any fire that starts is likely to be uncontrollable Decide on your primary destination Leaving early does not mean waiting for warning or a siren.
+It does not mean wai Decide on your back-up destination see or smell smoke.
+And it certainly does not mean waiting for a knock on the door.

 Which radio station/s will you be tuned into?

 How will you monitor conditions while travelling away from home?

 How will you know it is safe to return?

 Other things to consider: How will your plan be affected by several fire risk days in a row?
 Remember, it is important to minimise the disruption caused to your household by relocating.
+It is best to go to places where you can continue with normal activities as much as possible.